 were adopted according to fairly general rules and during the late Middle Ages, names that were derived from localities became increasingly widespread.
 Local

 names originally denoted the proprietorship of the village or estate.

-First found in Picardy (French: Picardie) in northern France, where the family held a family seat since ancient times.
+The surname Chavous was first found in Picardy (French: Picardie) in northern France, where the family held a family seat

 Some of the first settlers of this family name or some of its variants were: Francois Cheval, who was living in New Orleans with his wife and his child in 1722; Jacques Bernard Chevée, who arrived in New York in 1789; A. Chavo, who, at the age of 36.

 Contemporary Notables of the name Chavous (post 1700)

 - Corey Lamonte Chavous (b.
 1976), former American NFL football safety who played from 1998 to 2008

 - Barney Lewis Chavous (b.
 1951), former American NFL football defensive end who played for the Denver Broncos (1973-1985)

 - Kevin P. Chavous, American Democrat politician, Candidate in primary for Mayor of Washington, District of Columbia, 1998 CITATION[CLOSE]

 The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, December 8) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html